 - You have traveled to other countries in addition to Canada or Mexico.
 In this case, you must apply for a new visa at a U.S. embassy/consulate before you can reenter the U.S.

 "212(d)(3)" on your U.S. visa.
 You must apply for a waiver of

 inadmissibility if you do not hold a double or multiple entry, unexpired

 Citizens from certain countries who wish to visit Canada are required to obtain a visitor’s visa (tourist visa) from the Canadian Consulate General in Los Angeles.
 You should contact the Canadian Consulate to find out whether you must obtain a visa before you can enter Canada.
 See the Canadian Embassy’s website for information on Canada’s visa requirements.

 Mexico requires all visitors to obtain a tourist card or visa at a Mexican Consulate before they can enter Mexico.
 See the Mexican Embassy’s website for information on tourist cards/visas.

 the above automatic visa revalidation conditions are met, you should

 not need to apply for a new visa at a U.S. consulate IF you show these

-items to the immigration inspector at reentry to the U.S.:
+items to the CBP officer at reentry to the U.S.:

-- Unexpired I-94 card that was not taken by the airline upon your departure from the U.S.
+- Unexpired I-94 record that was not taken by the airline upon your departure from the U.S.